4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Scenario

-fluxTrack is a lightweight inventory management demonstrator for fluxed GmbH and its partners.
-Partners log into a private web application to view their products, create new product entries, adjust stock quantities, and search or filter their portfolio. fluxed GmbH can access a broader overview across partner portfolios.
-The system is designed to reduce manual communication, improve product data quality, and support later integration with Shopify for stock synchronization and order-related updates.
+fluxTrack is a web application for fluxed GmbH and its partners to manage product inventory centrally.
+The goal of the system is to reduce manual work, improve inventory transparency, and synchronize relevant stock data with the fluxed web shop.
+In the Internet Technology demonstrator, the focus is on partner login, product overview, product creation, stock adjustment, search/filter functions, and a simplified Shopify integration boundary.
+Different users of fluxed GmbH and its partners can receive different access rights based on their application role.

 ### User Stories
 (1) As an admin, I want to view lists of products, partners, and stock updates so that I can monitor inventory data efficiently.